yegekucuk/jay/README.md

 ## 📄 License

 Built by [Yunus Ege Küçük](https://github.com/yegekucuk).
-The software is licensed under the MIT License.
+The software is licensed under the GPL-3 License.

 Meta Llama 3 is licensed under the [Meta Llama 3 Community License](https://github.com/meta-llama/llama3/blob/main/LICENSE), Copyright © Meta Platforms, Inc. All Rights Reserved.
 This is a personal project and this project is not affiliated with or endorsed by Meta.